SAP/luigi/CONTRIBUTING.md

 1. Fork the repository and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
-You can find more info on how to do that [here](docs/content-guidelines.md/#API-documentation).
+You can find more details on how to do that [here](docs/content-guidelines.md/#API-documentation).
 4. If you are adding documentation, follow the [content guidelines](docs/content-guidelines.md).
 5. Make sure the tests pass.
 6. Sign the Developer Certificate of Origin (DCO).